Easy Scalloped Potatoes

 - salt, ground black pepper, to taste

-- 1 cup grated cheese (Mozzarella, Cheddar, Parmesan, Provolone, etc)
+- 1 cup grated cheese (Mozzarella, Cheddar, Monterey Jack, Gruyere, Parmesan, Provolone, etc.)

 - 1 cup potato chips, crushed

 - Peel and slice the potatoes into 1/8 inch thin slices.
-If you have a mandoline or a slicing option on your food processor, now is the time to use it.
+If you have a mandoline or a slicing option on your food processor, now is the time to use it, or just use a knife.
+Finely chop the onion and mince the garlic.
+Grate the cheese.

 - Melt the butter over medium heat in a large pot.
-Add the minced onion and cook until tender and slightly golden.
+Add the minced onion and cook until tender and slightly golden, seasoning with salt and pepper, to taste.
 Add the garlic and cook for about 30 seconds.

-- Season with 2-2 1/2 teaspoons salt, 1/2 teaspoon pepper.
-You can also add fresh thyme.
-Cover the pot and cook on medium-low heat until the potatoes are about 3/4 way cooked through, 10-15 minutes.
+- Cover the pot and cook on medium-low heat until the potatoes are about 3/4 way cooked through, 10-15 minutes.
+Make sure to stir the potatoes frequently, so nothing sticks to the bottom of the pot.

-- Discard the bay leaf.
-Pour into a 13×9 inch baking dish and even it out.
-Top with crushed potato chips and shredded cheese.
+- Discard the bay leaves.
+Pour everything into a 13 X 9 inch baking dish and even it out.
+Top with crushed grated cheese and crushed potato chips.

 Olga, thank you so much for such an easy version of scalloped potatoes.
 I love it but the recipe that I have has too many ingredients and too much work.
 Thanks again, I will definitely try it 🙂